WWE Rumors: Brand Split Will Continue After FOX Deal Starts, Per ‘Wrestling Observer’

 It’s likely that WWE will perform some kind of draft before the brand split occurs to move some stars to Smackdown.
 With the higher ratings needed to maintain a prime time spot on network TV, we might see names like Brock Lesnar, Seth Rollins, Dean Ambrose, and even Roman Reigns (when he returns) move over to the “Blue Brand.”

 Wrestling Inc. is also reporting that there will be two crews working on each of the brands because of the new Friday night TV schedule.
 That means we could start to see a distinctly different type of production between the two shows, which would make sense, since early reports have indicated that FOX is looking for a more traditional sport presentation.
-We’d expect Raw to remain much like it is no, since it’s staying on the same network, albeit at a much higher price tag.
+We’d expect Raw to remain much like it is now, since it’s staying on the same network, albeit at a much higher price tag.

 Will #WWE Go Back To One Brand For The SmackDown – Fox Launch?, More Backstage Notes https://t.co/oKRZKz8yQe